cwrc/CWRC-Writer-Dev-Docs/README.md

 #### Basic Development Setup

-* Fork or clone (depending on your role in the project) the relevant repo (i.e., one of the CWRC repos: CWRC-WRiterBase, CWRC-Git, etc.) to your local machine.
+* Fork or clone (depending on your role in the project) the relevant repo (i.e., one of the CWRC repos: CWRC-WriterBase, CWRC-Git, etc.) to your local machine.

 * `npm install` to install the node.js dependencies